aws-samples/amazon-omics-tutorials/example-workflows/nf-core/README.md

 - No cost resources:
     - The `omx-ecr-helper` CDK app is serverless and does not incur costs when idle.
-    - Omics Workflows do not incur costs when not running
+    - HealthOmics Workflows do not incur costs when not running

 - Resources with costs
     - Amazon ECR Private repositories for container images have a storage cost - see [Amazon ECR pricing](https://aws.amazon.com/ecr/pricing/) for more details